 Pitch Session Information

 - Find a publisher who best matches the work you are pitching.
 The number one reason a book is rejected is because it is not a good fit for a publisher.
-To find the right publisher, you must read the publishers’ writers guidelines which we’ve provided below.
-The publishers hearing pitches this year are: Ignatius Press (Eva Muntean), Ave Maria Press (Heidi Hess Saxton) and Loyola Press (Vinita Hampton Wright).
+To find the right publisher, you must read the publishers’ writers guidelines.

-- If you are a writer who has never been published and are pitching fiction (a novel) you must have the manuscript complete.
+- a writer who has never been published and are pitching fiction (a novel) you must have the manuscript complete.
 You’ll also need a proposal.

-- If you are a writer who has never been published and you are pitching a non-fiction book, try to have three chapters done.
+- a writer who has never been published and you are pitching a non-fiction book, try to have three chapters done.
 The publisher will want a proposal.

-- If you have been published before and are either pitching non-fiction or fiction, you need not have the manuscript finished, but you should have a proposal completed.
+- a published author and are pitching non-fiction or fiction, you need not have the manuscript finished, but you should have a proposal completed.

 Experienced editors give tips and advice on the daunting process of pitching a book.
 Learn the mechanics of a pitch, how to talk about your book, what editors like to see, and what you need to prepare.
 If you think you'll ever want to submit a manuscript proposal, the Pitch Prep session will be worth your time.

 This session is mandatory for everyone signed up for a pitch session on Thursday morning.